dentarg/auth0-blog/_posts/2016-10-11-auth0-with-azure-documentdb.markdown

 The Auth0 editor allows us to define global variables to reuse on all our Node.js scripts.
 Let's start by setting a _global_ connection string; on the Settings subsection, we create a "ConnectionString" key and paste the Connection String value we obtained from the Azure Portal with the added _database_ name.

-Your copied string looks like:
+Your copied string looks like this:

 `mongodb://<your_service_name>:<your_password>==@<your_service_name>.documents.azure.com:10250/?ssl=true`